 - Redevelopment Homeownership Program (RHP) – Assistance to first time buyers in unincorporated areas of Riverside County and must be in compliance with Community Development Laws.
 Assistance amount is for what a buyer needs and qualifies for, in the form a silent second mortgage.
 Silent second mortgage is forgiven after 45 years.
-If selling home in the future, home is subject to re-sale restrictions to other low income buyers.
+If selling home in the future, home is subject to re-sale restrictions to other low income buyers, which could effect marketability when selling in the future.
 Refinancing will cause the loan to be repaid in full.
 Short sale, standard, and bank owned homes qualify for purchase.
 Again, a home inspection must be submitted to the county for review and repairs made.
-Having to sell the home in the future to only other low income buyers is not a good thing.

 San Bernardino County offers similar EDA down payment assistance but exhausted all of their NSP assistance funds.
 Here is one county program.